tinkerb/modulha.us/index.md

 ### Open Source + Full Stack Web Development

+Yo!
+We are currently accepting contracts for web development.
+We offer the same thing as any consulting company, but we fulfill the work in a whole new way, a way which promises to ease the pains of getting quality software built to spec.

 If you know what we offer, [input your application requirements](#input), and we will respond appropriately.
-To learn more about us, read on, or skip ahead to the [what?](#what-), [who?](/#who-), [why?](/#why-) or [how?](/#how-) section.
+To learn more about us, read on, or skip ahead to the [what?](#what-), [who?](/#who-), [why?](/#why-) or [how?](/#how-) sections.

 ##  What?

 Modulhaus offers affordable web development for any project.
-Our specialties are in interactive web experiences, networks, tools, and interfaces, but we are known for hacking hardware, bots, drones, and creative multimedia experiences.
+Our specialties are in interactive websites, networks, tools, and interfaces, but we are known to hack anything from hardware to creative multimedia experiences.

-We use a vast library of open soure code to liberate the design of applications from stiff frameworks, unnecessary management, and expensive, proprietary molds.
+We use a vast library of modular, open soure code to liberate the design of applications from stiff frameworks, unnecessary management, and expensive, proprietary molds.
 Our modular development style is the ultimate in efficiency.
 The benefit is yours.

 We offer development on any level, from the full stack down to the individual module.
 No application is too small, nor too large.